Garden Hose Wreath (For Less Than $15!)

 The flowers you purchase may be more or less full than the ones I used.
 I ended up needing about 4 full floral stems taken apart.
 Mine were purchased from Dollar Tree and Michael’s.

 This is the fun part, where the garden hose wreath starts coming together and takin’ its shape!
-Start adding in the flowers into the foam block.
+Start adding the flowers to the foam block.
 Keep them pointed upwards and then fanning out from the foam block.

 Continue adding in the flowers to the floral foam block, filling in all of the spaces on the block.
 Don’t forget about the edges and the top of the foam block.

 Step 5.
-Tie ribbon around the bottom of the foam block.
+Tie the ribbon around the bottom of the foam block.

 Once you get all the flowers in the block, you’ll be left with the hideous bottom of the block.
 I was thinking about covering this with moss.